iddy-ani/codex/codex-cli/INSTALL-WINDOWS.md

 ## Uninstallation

-To remove the Intel Codex CLI:
+To remove the Intel ExpertGPT Codex CLI:

 **For Command Prompt:**
 ```cmd